-- 1. The Report on the Qualifying Examination will be forwarded to Graduate Division by the SAO. - The student "advances to candidacy" when a successful "Report on the Oral Qualifying Exam" is received and processed by the Graduate Division.
+- 1. The Report on the Qualifying Examination will be forwarded to Graduate Division by the SAO. - 2.
+The student "advances to candidacy" when a successful "Report on the Oral Qualifying Exam" is received and processed by the Graduate Division.
 A \$90.00 fee will be billed to your BAR Account (in two charges of \$45.00).
-Students are responsible for this fee.
+The PI is responsible for covering the fee through a stipend or reimbursement.